Free S&H For Orders Over $30

 • general comfort scores following activity

-These studies do not evaluate turmeric as a treatment for pain, but they help researchers better understand how botanicals may influence recovery and movement comfort.
+These studies do not evaluate turmeric as a treatment for pain, but they help researchers understand how botanicals may influence natural recovery and mobility.

 How Researchers Evaluate Curcumin for Everyday Discomfort

-Clinical and observational studies involving turmeric often measure:
+Clinical and observational studies examining turmeric often measure outcomes such as:

 • joint or muscle comfort after routine activity